-- Current-employee referrals: if the employees know the right accountant within their acquaintances, family, and friends, they refer it to the employer.
+- Current-employee referrals: if the employees know the right accountant among their acquaintances, family, and friends, they refer it to the employer.

-- Re-recruiting former employees: if you had previously excluded a good accountant from their position, possibly because you were downsizing, you can now recall them for the vacant position.
+- Re-recruiting former employees: if you had previously excluded a good accountant from their position, possibly because you were downsizing, you could now recall them for the vacant position.

 Another source to find potential hires is external recruiting.
 Some of its ways are as under: